L0v3P01s0n/fakegpt-cli/README.md

 ## Reporting Issues and Contributing

-If you encounter any issues or have suggestions for improvements, please [submit an issue](https://github.com/kardolus/chatgpt-cli/issues/new) on GitHub.
-We appreciate your feedback and contributions to help make this project better.
+If you encounter any issues or have suggestions for improvements, please submit an issue on the original project on GitHub (https://github.com/kardolus/chatgpt-cli), as this is only a small modification to it and I don't know anything about the go programming language xD.
+They'll appreciate your feedback and contributions to help make this project better.

 ## Uninstallation

-If for any reason you wish to uninstall the ChatGPT CLI application from your system, you can do so by following these
+If for any reason you wish to uninstall the FakeGPT CLI application from your system, you can do so by following these
 steps:

 ### Using Homebrew (macOS)